pekeso/InvoicesApp/README.md

 * main: this branch correspond to the stable release
 * beta: this branch correspond to the beta release
 * develop: this branch correspond to the develop release
+* qt6: this branch is used for the transition from qt5 to qt6
+* test: this branch is used to implent tests

 All other branches are used internally for developping and testing of new functionalities.